 Older women benefit from improvements made to Medicaid under the Affordable Care Act.
 These include expanding Medicaid, which enables more low-income women to have access to health care coverage, and state demonstrations that may improve care coordination and delivery to beneficiaries.

-Beginning in 2014, states can voluntarily expand Medicaid coverage to adults under age 65 with incomes up to 138 percent of the federal poverty level (about $16,105 for an individual in 2014).
-The federal government is covering 100 percent of the costs for these “newly-eligible” Medicaid beneficiaries from 2014-2016, and then will phase down to 90 percent in 2020 and afterward.
+Beginning in 2014, states can voluntarily expand Medicaid coverage to adults under age 65 with incomes up to 138 percent of the federal poverty level (about $17,775 for an individual in 2021).
+The federal government covered 100 percent of the costs for these “newly-eligible” Medicaid beneficiaries from 2014-2016, and then phased down to 90 percent in 2020 and afterward.
 Expanding Medicaid gives more low-income women, age 50-64, greater access to health coverage.
 This can lead to lower incidence of chronic health conditions as they age and transition to Medicare coverage, reducing costs for the individual as well as the Medicaid and Medicare programs.

 Under the ACA, states can develop demonstration programs aimed at saving money and improving the health care provided to the most expensive Medicaid beneficiaries, those who are eligible for Medicaid and Medicare benefits.
-There are over nine million “dual eligible” individuals, who are generally older, sicker and poorer than other beneficiaries.
-Dually eligible individuals represent about 40 percent of all Medicaid costs.xiii
+There are over 12 million “dual eligible” individuals, who are generally older, sicker and poorer than other beneficiaries.
+Dually eligible individuals represent about 40 percent of all Medicaid costs.

-These demonstrations are important to older women because more than two-thirds (68 percent) of dual-eligible individuals were women in 2009.xiv However, because many states plan to deliver care through private managed care organizations, which have little experience serving the LTSS population, the demonstrations must be monitored to ensure that participants’ health is not at risk.
-Other ACA improvements include requiring states to establish a coordinated enrollment system for Medicaid, the Children’s Health Insurance Program (CHIP) and health insurance through the new Marketplaces; providing new funding opportunities for delivery system and provider payment reform initiatives; and offering incentives to states for rebalancing their LTSS funds from institutional care to more community-based services and supports.
+These demonstrations are important to older women because 60 percent of dual-eligible individuals were women in 2018.
+However, because many states plan to deliver care through private managed care organizations, which have little experience serving the LTSS population, the demonstrations must be monitored to ensure that participants’ health is not at risk.
+Other ACA improvements include requiring states to establish a coordinated enrollment system for Medicaid, the Children’s Health Insurance Program (CHIP) and health insurance through the new Marketplaces; providing new funding opportunities for delivery system and provider payment reform initiatives; and offering incentives to states for rebalancing their LTSS funds from institutional care to more home and community-based services and supports.

-The National Committee to Preserve Social Security and Medicare opposes cuts to Medicaid and believes that the program must be preserved for low-income individuals, including millions of older women, who depend on it for health care services and LTSS.
+The National Committee to Preserve Social Security and Medicare believes that the Medicaid program must be preserved for low-income individuals, including millions of older women, who depend on it for health care services and LTSS.
 We support protecting and strengthening Medicaid for beneficiaries by:

 - Encouraging states to expand their Medicaid programs under the ACA to serve additional low-income adults.